-Sadly, A Fine Romance is not currently streaming anywhere in the US – but you can get it on DVD.
+These days, you can stream A Fine Romance HERE.
 If you decide to order rather than getting it from your local library, we recommend checking Amazon UK prices, too.
 They're often cheaper, and if you have a region-free DVD player, it doesn't matter which store you order from.

 3 | Acting ran in the family.